Samsung seeks broader chip base as Apple cuts loose

 "Baseband is a very important segment, but we don't have it.
 Given its importance, we're reviewing various options," Woo said, suggesting Samsung could be scouting for potential targets.

-Qualcomm is the biggest baseband chip company with nearly 50 percent of the market, followed by the likes of Mediatek (2454.TW), Texas Instruments and Broadcom (BRCM.O).
+Qualcomm is the biggest baseband chip company with nearly 50 percent of the market, followed by the likes of Mediatek, Texas Instruments and Broadcom.

 SINGLE CHIPSET